-Our gardens were designed using "garden rooms".
-My garden is small, and the creation of rooms creates a sense of space and mystery.
+Our cottage garden were designed using “garden rooms”.
+My garden is small, and the design of garden rooms creates a sense of space and mystery.

 85% of our garden is 80% shade, but there is one section that receives full sun..
 I’m sharing my Early July Sun Garden Room.
 The sun garden is outside our main living area and our South side kitchen windows.
 It is long, about 35 ft and narrow, about 9 feet.

 This garden section is actually over the original driveway…but I wanted a garden instead.
 Grass grows well over the driveway.

 Our sun garden begins at the gate, the sign means “the garden of the house”.
 I’ll swing open the gate to expose what lies behind.

 Starting on the right side of the gate/arbor…

 This is looking back toward the fence…it starts with an arbor that has Porcelain Berry Vine growing on it.